What does The Global Biodiversity Standard certify?

 Does The Global Biodiversity Standard apply to conservation areas?

-Are the criteria ordered by priority?
+Are the eight criteria ordered by priority?

 Does The Global Biodiversity Standard assess both plant and animal biodiversity?